GiuseppePerugia/Green-Coding-Competition-FY23/README.md

 ![Capture4](https://user-images.githubusercontent.com/89920701/225894254-ee2c13a0-271c-47d5-b1bb-a124378d8f5c.PNG)

 Copy and paste the link into your preferred  browser.
-At the bottom of the page you will se a bar chart that shows the emissions similar to the one shown below:
+At the bottom of the page you will see a bar chart that shows the emissions similar to the one shown below:
 ![224378880-fb3f0081-2b58-497a-b771-390f5c38a33d](https://user-images.githubusercontent.com/89920701/225897882-79d5daf7-b142-4795-9f14-12a1cde71b7a.png)

 *Note: You will have a new bar in your chart for each time that you run the code*